-The Spaniards sited the original Mission San Diego de Alcala near Cosoy, before relocating it to its current site adjacent to the campus in 1774.
+The Spaniards sited the original Mission San Diego de Alcala near Cosoy, before relocating it to its current site near the SDSU Mission Valley site in 1774.
 Padre Dam was built in 1816 to spur agricultural activities that continued into the 1960s.
-In the 1880s, Anglo-American settlements were founded near the campus.
-In addition, sand and gravel extraction began in the early twentieth century near the campus and has continued upstream to this day (City of San Diego 2013b).
+In the 1880s, Anglo-American settlements were founded near the site.
+In addition, sand and gravel extraction began in the early twentieth century near the site and has continued upstream to this day (City of San Diego 2013b).